ZumitoTeam/zumito-docs/docs/framework/modules/intro.md

 The framework will automatically load the module when it starts.

-The module by default will load commands, events, database models and translations from thei respective folders.
+The module by default will load commands, events, database models and translations from their respective folders.

 you can modify this behavior by creating a `index.ts` file in the module folder extending the Module class.